splhead/student-agenda/README.md

 # student-agenda
-An android app made in kotlin using jetpack compose architecture, translation, room database
+An android app made in kotlin using jetpack compose architecture, translation, room database, navigation and i8n